 The Jacob & Hilda Blaustein Fund for the Enrichment of Jewish Education was established to provide funding for programs and activities that enrich informal Jewish education in the Greater Baltimore area.

-Applications are now being accepted for programs effective July 1, 2020 through June 30, 2021.
-Please make sure you review the Guidelines and Eligibility document above.
+Applications are now being accepted for programs effective July 1, 2022 through June 30, 2023.
+Please make sure you review the Guidelines and Eligibility.

 Click here to complete the online grant application and the project budget, which must be attached to the application.